kvin007/test_readme/SOLUTION.md

   need to implement

 - The **subscribers** are the `UserInterface`, `Logger`, `AlertSystem` classes since they implement the update method from the `EventListener` interface.
-This update method defines the specific way each of this classes will handle the new data of specific event types
+This update method defines the specific way each of these classes will handle the new data of specific event types

 Below is the class diagram that describes the relationships between these
 entities: